 How to Get Started on the Proxy Marriage Process

 If you want to have a proxy marriage within the states of California, Texas, Colorado, or Montana, reach out to your local county clerk’s office because each county or jurisdiction may have their own specifics on required forms, fees, rules, and notarizations for proxy marriages.

 If you need a notary for your documents, GreenSeal Notary can do it for you.
 All parties who need to notarize the document can do it at the same time from different locations.
 U.S. citizens can legally have their documents notarized electronically from anywhere in the world.
 GreenSeal Notary receives a lot of request to notarize proxy marriage documents online.
 Many of these documents are prepared by the Johnson-Gilchrist Law Firm, P.C.
 GreeneSeal is always happy to be a part of your special time.
-Fill out the form to provide your details and GreenSeal will get you on your way to your jubilant nuptials.
+Connect with an online notary public to get you on your way to your jubilant nuptials.